microsoft/PowerPlatformConnectors/certified-connectors/Powell Teams/README.md

 # Powell Teams

-Powell Teams API endpoints documentation.
+Powell Teams API endpoints allows you to manage the governance of your teams (creation / update of your teams).

 # Prerequisites